 This streaming radio service is unique in that it utilizes the Music Genome Project to alter the songs it plays to better suit your preferences.
 It’s got a nice tablet interface, tons of content, the ability to look up lyrics and artist info, and it’s free.

-Pandora One, the premium version that removes ads, only costs $5 a month.
+Pandora Premium, like the other paid music subscriptions in this list, costs $9.99 a month.
 Give it a shot if you just want to listen to radio designed for you.

 If you’re using an Android device already, there’s a good chance it came with Google Maps installed.
 Google Maps is the gold standard of mapping, and the app lives up to that reputation.

 It has all sorts of little features in it now, like adding a stop along your route or downloading offline maps, that make it even better than it used to be.
 Look for no further for the leader of the navigation world.